lemsmyth/lbrypress/README.md

 ## How it works
 The LBRYPress plugin communicates with the LBRY network via a locally installed SDK.
 This allows you to create a channel and then mirror any published posts to it.
 If there are images or GIFs in your post, they will be uploaded to spee.ch (our blockchain-based image sharing service) automatically during the publishing process.
 If you update a post, it will also be updated on LBRY.

-## Downloading and installing the Wordpress plugin
+## Downloading and installing the WordPress plugin
-First, install the LBRYPress plugin on Wordpress.
+First, install the LBRYPress plugin on WordPress.

 1) Download the [zip file for this repository](https://github.com/lbryio/lbrypress/archive/master.zip).
-1) In Wordpress, install the plugin from the zip file.
-It will show errors until the next steps are completed.
+1) In WordPress admin dashboard, upload and install the plugin from the zip file.
+Once activated it will show errors until the next steps are completed.

 ## Downloading and installing LBRY
 This will step you through downloading the LBRY SDK, installing it, and running as a system service.